Office of the Chair

 Assistant to the Chair

-Our Vision: Developing Tomorrow's Leaders in Electrical Engineering Innovation.
+Our Vision: Developing Tomorrow's Leaders in Electrical and Computer Engineering Innovation.

 Associate Chair for Education

 The Associate Chair for Education and Entrepreneurship oversees all the activities of the Department related to the undergraduate, graduate and professional master’s degrees.
 In particular, the Associate Chair is responsible for ensuring that the curriculum remains up to date, that the students develop entrepreneurial skills and that they receive adequate advising.

 The Associate Chair for Research and Entrepreneurship works to promote and advance the EE research program, supporting faculty and student entrepreneurship and the translation of research to commercial practice.
 This includes teaming activities to promote cross-disciplinary research proposals, developing criteria for and distributing departmental research seed funds, responsibility for the EE Colloquium Series and distinguished lectureships, and overseeing the award nomination and selection process for faculty and student research awards and recognition.

 The Associate Chair for Global Affairs and International Development works toward the continued development of EE's international partner universities by integrating global affairs into education, research and entrepreneurship efforts.
 The Associate Chair also facilitates EE and College of Engineering collaborations with UW’s CoMotion office for joint international innovation and UW’s Global Innovation Exchange (GIX) office for several initiatives.